Gel Skins Mixed Media Transfers

-Hey y’all – It’s Rebecca from The Bookery here to share a cool Mixed Media Technique to Transfer The Graphics Fairy images to your artwork, Mixed Media pieces, Junk Journals, etc. We are going to Make Gel Medium Skins!
+Hey y’all – It’s Rebecca E Parsons here to share a cool Gel Skins Mixed Media Transfers Technique!
+You can use these with The Graphics Fairy images for your artwork, Mixed Media pieces, Junk Journals, etc. While I get that Gel Skins don’t sound very romantic, I assure you the effect is swoon worthy!!
 The best part is that it takes just 3 Steps and a few materials that you already have in your stash.
 Come play with me in my Graphics Fairy sandbox.

 Our project uses some of the beautiful Graphics Fairy Blue Butterfly images and a Yellow Rose Victorian Scrap.
 Karen prefers monochromatic looks and I think she was spot on for this project.
 She’s a very savvy crafter!